 Elements is our one-on-one onboarding program where we teach the fundamentals of the movements that we use in our CrossFit and Olympic Weightlifting classes.

-These sessions are focused on developing solid technique in these movements as well as an understanding of how to do different kinds of workouts.
+These sessions are focused on developing solid technique in these movements and giving you an understanding of how to do different types of workouts.
 You will learn:

 •Proper form and technique to keep progressing long-term

 •How much weight to use on different exercises

 •When to push yourself and when to back off

 •How to scale and modify movements based upon your ability